Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 When we moved in, our pond was empty, so we bought a few smaller koi fish to enjoy and it’s been a real thrill.
 They are very personable, love to eat, and we named them after each member of our family.

-Because I am a plant and flower nut, I added containers filled with flowers and plants.
+Because I am a plant and flower fanatic, I added containers filled with flowers and plants.
 Long term, there will be a lot more, but for the last growing season, I just used what I had and potted them up.

 view of the zen garden with round stepping stones, container gardens filled with supertunia bubble gum pink petunias bubblegum pink, garden statues, lots of hardscaping and a green garden fence with a stone wall and white railings that lead to the backyard.

-Since I’m into all things plants and flowers, I never looked into creating a zen garden space before.
+Since I’m into all things plants and flowers, I never looked into creating a Japanese zen garden space before.
 Mostly because we didn’t have the extra space for it, but also because it wasn’t my organic aesthetic.

+Now that we have one here, it’s interesting to see how much I enjoy having this kind of garden space.
 I spend a lot of time in the zen garden when I need to take a mental break from the day’s tasks.
 It’s where Chris and I regroup after a long day.
 And it’s typically our final stop after doing a wine tour of our property.

-If you’ve got some space to play around with, I highly suggest adding a zen garden to your outdoor living space.
+If you’ve got some space to play around with, I highly suggest adding a backyard zen garden to your outdoor living space.

 1. Relaxation and stress relief